tts/hkidistricts/streets.md

 axes.flat[-4].set_visible(False)
 ```

-And then the last one, Pasila.
+And then the odd one, Pasila.

-One another thing to learn at this point was, how to add this single
+One another thing to learn at this point was, how to add the single
-subplot to the `fig` done above?
-I can live with the fact that sorting
+subplot to the `fig`?
+I can live with the fact that sorting by name
-by name would be wrong with Pasila at the end.
-Maybe I could somehow
+would be wrong with Pasila at the end.
+Maybe I could somehow rearrange
-rearrange all subplots?
+all subplots?

 Anyway, the trick I learned when hiding subplots was using the index.
 So
 I just add this new subplot to the end, and then make it visible again.
-Programmatically not wise but will do this time.
+Programmatically not wise and looks a tad weird but will do this time.

 ``` python
 P = ox.graph_from_place('Pasila, Helsinki, Finland', network_type = "drive")